ppy/osu-wiki/news/2022-07-26-project-loved-july-2022.md

 147 – 205.8 BPM, 2:30 | 5.67★, 6.16★, 6.64★, 7.12★, 7.60★\
 *description written by [kadoen](https://osu.ppy.sh/users/12780575)*

-As one of the best known mappers in 7K, Kawawa doesn't need any introduction.
-Back in 2020 the first entry of their "Bracket Challenge" series, *[Ichinen Nikagetsu Hatsuka](https://osu.ppy.sh/beatmapsets/895652)* was nominated and Loved — now we're bringing to you the second entry in the series, *GO FOR IT !!*.
+As one of the best-known mappers in 7K, Kawawa doesn't need any introduction.
+Back in 2020 the first entry of their "Bracket Challenge" series, [Ichinen Nikagetsu Hatsuka](https://osu.ppy.sh/beatmapsets/895652) was nominated and Loved — now we're bringing to you the second entry in the series, *GO FOR IT !!*.

-You know the drill; the map consists of consistent chordstreams throughout with very heavy bracket usage, set to an upbeat J-pop song.
+You know the drill: the map consists of consistent chordstreams throughout with very heavy bracket usage, set to an upbeat J-pop song.
 It clocks in at 147 BPM, and the set includes rates up to 1.4x, a staggering 206 BPM!

-All-in-all this is a great set to practice the tricky patterns that are brackets, adapted for multiple skill levels.
+All in all this is a great set to practice the tricky patterns that are brackets, adapted for multiple skill levels.
 Now, stretch your fingers and vote!

 [![](/wiki/shared/news/2022-07-26-project-loved-july-2022/665713.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})